 - both men and women can be abused or abusers.

-- kicking, hitting, punching or cutting
+- kicking, hitting, punching, cutting or throwing objects

 - rape (including in a relationship)